-Your website might have won the best website award or could be a slick content source, but if your audience fails to understand the workflow, your efforts could go futile.
-That is why you need to cite your websites with a helpful call to actions; to help users progress through your website easily.
+Your website might have won the best website award or could be a slick content source, but your efforts could go futile if your audience fails to understand the workflow.
+That is why you need to cite your websites with a helpful call to action; to help users progress through your website easily.

 We all experience and perceive colors differently.
-The vibe we get from different colors strums the strings of our brain and settles in the subconscious part of our mind.
+The vibe we get from different colors strums the strings of our brains and settles in the subconscious part of our minds.

-An item that stands out attracts more eyeballs towards itself.
+An item that stands out attracts more eyeballs toward itself.
 The importance of color could be magnified by this example below.

 An ordinary alteration like a change in button color can boost conversions.

-The boost in conversion was noticed by doing a very ordinary alteration; change in button color.
+The boost in conversion was noticed by doing a very ordinary alteration; a change in button color.

-There you go, a very simple yet a revolutionary tip can turn the tables for you.
+There you go; a very simple yet revolutionary tip can turn the tables for you.

 In this example, the page is constructed on a green palette.
-A green colored CTA simply blends in with the background and doesn’t pinch the viewer that much.
-Whereas, the contrast of the bright colored CTA button adds to its captivation.
+A green-colored CTA simply blends in with the background and doesn’t pinch the viewer that much.
+Whereas, the contrast of the bright-colored CTA button adds to its captivating.

-Let’s see how Shopify grabs your attention with their CTAs.
+Let’s see how Shopify grabs your attention with its CTAs.
 The current call to action they use on their website looks like this: